 - Booking options for those businesses that enable this feature.

 - Launch a free website – a Google website – never heard of any business using this.

 - A products and services feature to highlight what the business is capable of.

 Next, why should you care?
 Well, because we said so!
 Just kidding…or are we?
 At GTMA we consider ourselves a data-driven agency that has roots in creative storytelling.
 We love to allow the data to identify where we should be more creative and tell better stories on behalf of our clients.

-Recently, our Ops team decided to pull together data on how well GMB or Google Business Profiles performed once they were optimized by the GTMA SEO team.
+Recently, our Ops team decided to pull together data on how well Google Business Profiles performed once they were optimized by the GTMA SEO team.
 Why?
 Because we have numerous clients that don’t see the value of this service and we wanted to serve them by showing them the value.
 Our goal is always to serve our clients and proving the value of any service we feel will benefit the marketing efforts of our clients is an important step to accomplish that goal.

 So, in short, the data says you should care.
 That’s why.

 I can hear you through the keyboard – – get to the point, already!
 Well, as Mario Lemieux said, “When someone screams at me to hurry up, I slow down.” – – – – – Okay, the results are downright staggering.